Eric01752/Eric01752/README.md

 - 👋 Hi, I’m Eric Schmidt
 - 👀 I’m interested in Web Development using JavaScript, HTML, and CSS
-- 📫 How to reach me: eric.schmidt1350@gmail.com or eschmidt2@student.framingham.edu
+- 📫 How to reach me: eric.schmidt1350@gmail.com
 - Take a look at some of the projects I have built!

 <!---